What data I show when I show data about Haruki Murakami

 You can experience the project in two ways:

-or slow animations.
+or data animations.

 CITY